 Kids & Families

 The cheerful sound of families exploring history at our museum is a welcome one.
 Families find that the historic houses and exhibits at The History Museum are intriguing and fun.
 Visits to our museum is very affordable for families because special rates apply to youth 6 – 17, and children 5 and under are free.
 With free, convenient parking and other amenities, a family visit has much added value.
 Studebaker National Museum is adjacent to The History Museum, creating an opportunity for a full day of fun.
 And virtually within blocks are three other museums and several other attractions, providing out-of-town visitors with ample experiences from which to select.
-To find out about current exhibits and programs available at The History Museum [FIX].

 For individuals who are 60-plus, The History Museum has special admission rates as well as special membership rates.
 Seniors might also be especially interested in a monthly program offered, Insights in History.
 The program consists of a lecture as well as tour of a related area of the museum.
 The program began in 2004 and has been going strong ever since.